-This is a picture of the same area as the above picture 2 weeks after we started treatment.
+This is a picture of the same area as the above picture 2 weeks after we started treatment with one of the appropriate antibiotics from the above sensitivity report.
 This snake is now is eating on its own and the lesions in the mouth and scales are almost completely gone.
 It will be treated for an additional 2 weeks to prevent recurrence of the problem.
-The initial husbandry conditons that set up this infection were also corrected.
+The initial husbandry conditions that set up this infection were also corrected.

 It is a common fallacy to think that snakes need to eat live prey.
 If a snake is not hungry, or if it is not kept at the proper temperature and humidity, then its stimulus to kill and eat live prey is diminished.
 A common outcome is the rat attacking the snake, leading to serious infection and often times death.
 All rats and mice fed to snakes should be killed before introduction to a snake.
 Stunned rodents can be used but should be removed if not eaten in a short period of time

 This snake had been ill and off food for about one week before it was brought in to us.
 The owner was not aware that the rat he fed attacked the snake because he was not observant after he put the rat in the snake’s cage.
 In this picture the back 1/3rd of the scales were infected.